yznerf/yznerf.github.io/_posts/2022-11-06-mailaccounting-by-script.md

 function Get-Case ($TicketNr)
 {
     If (-not(Test-Path -Path "$PSScriptRoot\$TicketNr\process.csv" -PathType Leaf)) {
-        Write-Host -BackgroundColor Red "Error: There is no process for this Ticket: $TicketNr" Write-Host -BackgroundColor Red "Please check manually or start again" Write-Host ""
+        Write-Host -BackgroundColor Red "Error: There is no process for this ticket: $TicketNr" Write-Host -BackgroundColor Red "Please check manually or start again" Write-Host ""
         Read-Host "Press ENTER to quit"